Training and Events

 Sourcewell

-Principal Nourishment 2024
+Principal Nourishment 2025

-School leaders will come together five times throughout the year to share a meal, network with one another on topics of interest to them, and learn up to date information on key leadership topics.
+School leaders will come together three times throughout the year to share a meal, network with one another on topics of interest to them, and learn up to date information on key leadership topics.

 Multiple days